-Then

-The BeltMinder feature is

-activated - the safety belt warning

-light illuminates and the warning

-chime sounds for 6 seconds every

-30 seconds, repeating for

-approximately 5 minutes or until

-safety belt is buckled.

-The BeltMinder feature will not

-activate.

-The BeltMinder feature will not

-activate.
+If Then The driver's safety belt is not The BeltMinder feature is buckled approximately 5 seconds activated - the safety belt warning after the safety belt warning light light illuminates and the warning has turned off and vehicle speed chime sounds for 6 seconds every exceeds 8km/h (3 mph) 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
+The driver's safety belt is buckled The BeltMinder feature will not while the safety belt indicator light activate. is illuminated and the safety belt warning chime is sounding The driver's safety belt is buckled The BeltMinder feature will not before the ignition switch is turned activate. to the ON position